MatchFixAgent: Language-Agnostic Autonomous Repository-Level Code Translation Validation and Repair

 \subsection{Semantic Analyzer}

 The Semantic Analyzer takes as input the translation pair and an LLM.
-It first computes a control flow graph (CFG) and data flow graph (DFG) (described in Sections~\ref{subsubsec:control-flow} and~\ref{subsubsec:data-flow} respectively), and then calls six sub-analyzers in parallel, each of which analyzes a different semantic property of the translation pair.
-Each sub-analyzer invokes the LLM with a custom prompt describing the analysis to perform.
+It first computes a control flow graph (CFG) and data flow graph (DFG) (described in \S\ref{subsubsec:control-flow} and \S\ref{subsubsec:data-flow} respectively), and then calls six sub-analyzers in parallel, each of which analyzes a different semantic property of the translation pair.
+Each sub-analyzer invokes the LLM with a custom prompt \footnote{Please refer to our artifacts repository~\cite{website} for prompt structure of each semantic analyzer.} describing the analysis to perform.
 The prompts are relatively simple and short.
 The prompt first defines a role for the LLM (\texttt{ ``You are an expert in...''}), a general definition of functional equivalence, and a specific definition of equivalence for the semantic property.
 It then instructs the analyzer to output an equivalence verdict and explanation for the specific semantic property it analyzed.
 In addition, certain analyzers output examples to demonstrate inequivalence.
 The final output of the Semantic Analyzer is a 6-tuple containing a JSON-formatted output of each sub-analyzer.
 The following subsections provide more details on the prompts of the six sub-analyzers.